balovbohdan/javascript-interview/nodejs/architecture-basic.md

 You are expected to:

-1. Design service routes for the specified operations
+1. Design service routes (endpoints) for the specified operations and verbs (methods)
 2. Design folders structure
 3. Suggest core techs